Training and Experience

 MA, Counseling Psychology

-Vermont College of Norwich University (This program is now a part of the Union Institute.)
+Vermont College of Norwich University (now a part of the Union Institute.)

 Internship at the Boulder School of Massage Therapy; counseling massage students